nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 <details>
   <summary>Click to expand content!</summary>

 >In this tutorial we will use 26 placental mammal species belonging to five different orders.
-We will focus on autosomes in this tutorial (ignoring sex chromosomes).
+We will focus on the available autosomes from each assembly (ignoring sex chromosomes and unplaced scaffolds).

 Species | Order  | Autosomes | GenBank
 ------------ | -------------  | ------------- | -------------